Skip to main content

 • Multi-turn

 Each category of attacks contain their own list of attack methods.
-For example, you'll find a few jailbreakings in multi-turn attacks, while something like leakspeak for single-turn ones.
-Defining your attack method is as simple as importing them from the attacks module:
+For example, you'll find a few jailbreakings in multi-turn attacks, while something like Leetspeak for single-turn ones.
+Defining your attack method is as simple as importing them from the attacks module and provide them in the attacks parameter of the red_team() method.

 from deepteam.attaks.single_turn import Leetspeak